trywilco/wilco-docs/docs/building-your-quest/actions/github-open-pr.md

 **Type**: Action

-Open new PR on the user's repository.
+Open a new PR on the user's repository.

 ## Params